teivah/gosiris/README.md

 * Capacity to gracefully ask an actor to stop its execution

 ## Hello world
-The Gofast hello world is the following:
+The gofast hello world is the following:

 ```go
 //Create a simple parent actor